-Rest area commercialization makes sense because truck drivers can waste 15 minutes of time in one direction trying to get from the interstate exit to the toilet, cash register if they are buying food and still not even get the break they were seeking in the first place.
+Rest area commercialization makes sense because truck drivers can waste 15 minutes of time in one direction trying to get from the interstate exit to the toilet, cash register if they are buying food and still NOT even get the DOT 30 minute break they were supposed to be taking in the first place.
 A 15 minute fuel stop on paper can turn into 45 minute ordeal at some locations and 30 minutes when no fuel is purchased.

-The current law which prohibits rest area commercialization is an outdated joke but unfortunately not enough people call their elected servants to educate them and NATSO has done a great job of lobbying to prevent competition to their members.
+The current law which prohibits rest area commercialization is an outdated joke but unfortunately there are not enough people who call their elected servants to educate them.
+NATSO has done a fine job of lobbying to prevent competition.

 The entire 38 page May 17, 2000 Highway Special Investigation Report on Truck Parking Areas can be read with this link: NTSB May 2000 Report on Truck Parking